-This is the fee the bank will charge on completion for arranging the mortgage and is sometimes referred to as the Bank Arrangement Fee.
+This is the fee the bank will charge on completion for arranging the mortgage and is sometimes referred to as the Bank Initial approval fee.
 The standard fee is 1% of the mortgage amount.
 Some banks charge 1,5% or even more depending on the complexity of the case or client profile.
 Some banks have minimum opening fees, which are applied when the mortgage amount is below a certain level.

 This is when the purchase and mortgage deeds are signed in front of a notary and the buyer becomes the legal owner of the property.